Chapter 17.62

 4. Any change in occupancy of any commercial/office service, industrial or wholesale building, or the manner in which any use is conducted that would result in additional loading/unloading spaces being required;

-5. Any new residential building containing 100 or more dwelling units.
+5. Any new residential building containing one hundred or more dwelling units.

 C. All required off-street loading/unloading spaces shall be located on the site of the building or uses that they are constructed to serve, shall be clearly marked as loading/unloading spaces only, and shall not interface with site access or emergency vehicle access.